-St Peter's has a good professional relationship with a range of outside support agencies and services, including speech and language therapists, social communication team, inclusion advisory service, school nurses, as well as links with Social Care, community police force and the West Sussex Pupil Entitlement department.
+St Peter's has a good professional relationship with a range of outside support agencies and services, including speech and language therapists, social communication team, inclusion advisory service, child metal health liaison team, school nurses, CAMHS, CDC as well as links with Social Care, community police force and the West Sussex Pupil Entitlement department.
+As referred to in Sections 3 and 5.

-10 Parent Support Services
+11 Parent Support Services